CarnetApp/CarnetGTK/README.md

 1. Implementing all backend API to get rid of the electron version on linux and having a fully working version of Carnet inside GTK webkit

+2. Webdav (therefore Nextcloud) synchronisation

-2. Integrating some ui element in gnome environment.
+3. Integrating some ui element in gnome environment.
 Make use of CSD Gnome headerbar (done) + adapt webview css to color of the theme (on its way)

-3. First Carnet window should be only GTK, no HTML
+4. First Carnet window should be only GTK, no HTML